 Australia’s Dangerous Creatures for Dummies is another handy book to own.

 >> Buy Australia’s Dangerous Creatures for Dummies from Amazon UK

 >> Buy Australia’s Dangerous Creatures for Dummies from Amazon US

 >> Buy Australia’s Dangerous Creatures for Dummies from Amazon Australia

 My twin boys were four when we moved here and although in the UK they picked up EVERY bug or creature they could get their hands on, reading things like these helped them to understand that things were different in Australia and they needed to take care around the wildlife.

-I’ve only just discovered this book, but The Barefoot Investor: The Only Money Guide You’ll Ever Need is something all new arrivals should buy.
+The Barefoot Investor: The Only Money Guide You’ll Ever Need is something all new arrivals should buy.
 It goes through getting your finances in order and covers everything from choosing the best super fund and health insurance for your needs to how to organise your debt and pay off your mortgage faster.
-I LOVE this book and I’m only half way through it.
+I LOVE this book.
 It’s so easy to read and it makes sense of complicated information.
-I wish I’d bought it before we arrived now instead of waiting until we’d been here almost three years!
-Make sure you buy it now from Amazon so you can start planning your finances!
+It’s a great thing to read before you get here so you can hit the ground running (it means you’ll be organising your accounts in the right way from the beginning)